libresh/libre.sh/README.md

 Wait for the provisioning to finish (~40mins), and go to your browser: https://indiehosters.dev

-### If you want to add another wordpress instance apart from indiehosters.dev:
+### FIXME: this is outdated: If you want to add another nginx instance apart from indiehosters.dev:
 - For e.g. example.dev, put a cert for it in /data/per-user/example.dev/combined.pem on
 the host system.
 - Test it with `openssl s_server -cert /data/per-user/example.dev/combined.pem -www`